realmorg/realm/apps/web/src/pages/docs/learn/bindings.md

   <div><define-person></define-person></div>
 </realm-demo>

-## Passes element's attributes to child element
+## Binding Element Attributes to Child Elements

-In other frameworks it's called props drilling.
-In realm you can do the same thing.
+Similar to other frameworks, you can pass data to child elements in Realm.
+This is often referred to as "props drilling" in other frameworks.

 ```html
 <custom-element name="favorite-color">